-- Linear: The same primaries and white point as sRGB and Rec.
+- Linear Rec.709 (sRGB): The same primaries and white point as sRGB and Rec.
 709, but with no gamma transfer curve applied to the colour values.
 This colour space is useful for compositing intermediary images that are meant to be rendered in sRGB or Rec.
-709. - Display P3: A colour space commonly used for digital projection.
-It has the same primaries as DCI-P3, the same white point as sRGB and the same gamma transfer curve as sRGB. - Display P3 Linear: The same as Display P3, except with no gamma transfer curve.
-This colour space is useful for compositing intermediary images that are meant to be rendered in Display P3. - Rec.
+709. - Linear Rec.
+2020: A colour space used for Ultra High Definition TV (UHDTV).
+It has a complex gamma transfer curve and primaries that cover more of the human-perceivable colour space than other colour spaces, especially in the area of human-perceivable greens. - Linear P3-D65: The same as Display P3, except with no gamma transfer curve.
+This colour space is useful for compositing intermediary images that are meant to be rendered in Display P3. - Display P3: A colour space commonly used for digital projection.
+It has the same primaries as DCI-P3, the same white point as sRGB and the same gamma transfer curve as sRGB. - Rec.
 709: The colour space used for HDTV.
 It has the same primaries and white point as sRGB, but has a different gamma transfer curve. - Rec.
 709 2.4: The same colour space as Rec.
 709 or sRGB, except with a gamma transfer curve of 2.4 (per ITU-R BT.1886).
 This colour space exists because some editing systems use a gamma transfer curve of 2.4 instead of the standard gamma curve for Rec.
-709. - Rec.
-2020: A colour space used for Ultra High Definition TV (UHDTV).
-It has a complex gamma transfer curve and primaries that cover more of the human-perceivable colour space than other colour spaces, especially in the area of human-perceivable greens.
+709.

 - Rec.
+2020: A colour space used for Ultra High Definition TV (UHDTV).
+It has a complex gamma transfer curve and primaries that cover more of the human-perceivable colour space than other colour spaces, especially in the area of human-perceivable greens. - Rec.
 2020 2.4: The same colour space as Rec.
 2020, except with a simple gamma transfer curve of 2.4 (per ITU-R BT.1886).
 This colour space exists because some editing systems use a gamma transfer curve of 2.4 instead of the standard gamma curve for Rec.
-2020. - Rec.
-2020 Linear: The same colour space as Rec.
-2020, except with no gamma transfer curve.
-This colour space is useful for compositing intermediary images that are meant to be rendered in Rec.
 2020. - sRGB: A colour space typically used for standard computer monitors.
 It has the same primaries and white point as Rec.
 709, but has a different gamma transfer curve.

 Those colour spaces are defined using the OpenColourIO specification, which is a text based-technology for defining colour spaces and how to convert between them.
 Hence, it is possible to configure Harmony to support different colour spaces as needed.
 Furthermore, if other software in your pipeline use a specific OpenColourIO configuration file to define its colour spaces, Harmony is able to use that file as well for its colour space definitions.
-For more information, see Customizing Available Colour Spaces on page 424.
+For more information, see Customizing Available Colour Spaces on page 439.

 Any scene created in Harmony 17 or earlier has colour space management disabled by default.
-To enable colour space management on a scene created in older versions of Harmony, see Setting the Working Colour Space for a Scene on page 418.
+To enable colour space management on a scene created in older versions of Harmony, see Setting the Working Colour Space for a Scene on page 433.

-Any scene created in Harmony 20 has "Read Toon Boom Drawings Using sRGB Colour Space" option disabled, see Setting the Working Colour Space for a Scene on page 418.
+Any scene created in Harmony 20 has "Read Toon Boom Drawings Using sRGB Colour Space" option disabled, see Setting the Working Colour Space for a Scene on page 433.